Analysis of a finite element method for second order uniformly elliptic PDEs in non-divergence form: Introduction

 For the linear elliptic PDE in non-divergence form (\ref{nondiv_pde_original}), the main theoretical results are Theorem~\ref{thm_A_continuous_complete}, Theorem~\ref{thm_pde_cordes} and Theorem~\ref{thm_global_estimate_cordes}.

-Theorem~\ref{thm_A_continuous_complete} provides the well-posedness of strong solution in $W^{2,p}(\Omega)$ and optimal convergence with respect to $W_{h}^{2,p}$-norm (see (\ref{discrete_second_order_norm})) of the numerical solution of the FEM (\ref{nondiv_fem}), in the scenario where the coefficient matrix $A \in C^{0}(\overline{\Omega})$.
-The results of well-posedness of (\ref{nondiv_pde_original}) provided by \cite[Theorem~$9.15$]{GT01} and optimal convergence of the FEM in \cite{FHM2017} require $\partial\Omega$ is $C^{1,1}$.
-Actually, in neighbourhood of any point on $\partial\Omega$, the analysis in \cite[Theorem~$9.15$]{GT01} eventually relies on \cite[Lemma~$9.12$]{GT01}.
-The proof of \cite[Lemma~$9.12$]{GT01} needs to ``flatten" $\partial\Omega$ such that $\partial\Omega$ needs to be $C^{1,1}$.
+When the coefficient matrix $A \in C^{0}(\overline{\Omega})$, Theorem~\ref{thm_A_continuous_complete} provides the well-posedness of strong solution in $W^{2,p}(\Omega)$ and optimal convergence with respect to $W_{h}^{2,p}$-norm (see (\ref{discrete_second_order_norm})) of the numerical solution of the FEM (\ref{nondiv_fem}).
+The well-posedness of (\ref{nondiv_pde_original}) provided by \cite[Theorem~$9.15$]{GT01} and optimal convergence of the FEM in \cite{FHM2017} require $\partial\Omega$ to be $C^{1,1}$.
 In contrast, Theorem~\ref{thm_A_continuous_complete} is valid on Lipschitz polyhedral domains (see (\ref{p_ranges}) for the detailed description).
-Furthermore, the existence of strong solution is mainly proven by the discrete compactness - Lemma~\ref{lemma_conv_compactness} and the stability of the FEM - Theorem~\ref{thm_global_estimate}, while the convergence analysis \cite[Theorem~3.2]{FHM2017} is based on \cite[Theorem~$9.15$]{GT01}.
-Therefore, even for (\ref{nondiv_pde_original}) with uniformly continuous coefficient matrix $A$, the numerical analysis in this paper is quite different from that in \cite{FHM2017}.
-We refer to the statement at the beginning of Section~\ref{sec_nondiv} for detailed description of the methodologies used in this paper for (\ref{nondiv_pde_original}) with uniformly continuous $A$.
+In fact, with the help of the well-posedness of strong solution stated in Theorem~\ref{thm_A_continuous_complete}, the $W_{h}^{2,p}$-norm stability of the FEM in \cite{FHM2017} can be immediately extended from domains with $C^{1,1}$ boundary to Lipschitz polyhedral domains with $p$ described in (\ref{p_range2}).
+Furthermore, in contrast to the proof of numerical stability presented in \cite{FHM2017}, which rests upon a specialized duality argument (see the proof of \cite[Lemma~$3.5$]{FHM2017}) contingent on the well-posedness of (\ref{nondiv_pde_original}), the present work establishes numerical stability (Theorem~\ref{thm_global_estimate}) by invoking the discrete compactness property (Lemma~\ref{lemma_conv_compactness}) and the uniqueness of the strong solution of (\ref{nondiv_pde_original}).
+Thus, the analysis of this paper is quite different from that of \cite{FHM2017,FNS1,Neilan2}.